Nancy Grant

 Nancy Grant is a French-Québécois Canadian film producer.
 She was born in the small village of Petit-Matane, on the Gaspé Peninsula in the north of Quebec, Canada.
-She has produced multiple projects with several Quebec filmmakers including Maxime Giroux, Xavier Dolan, Denis Côté, and Anne Émond.
+She is best known for producing multiple projects with several Quebec filmmakers including Maxime Giroux, Xavier Dolan, Denis Côté, and Anne Émond.
 Her recent productions include Tom at the Farm (2013), Mommy (2014), and Félix et Meira (2014), which have received numerous awards at institutions including the Toronto International Film Festival, Alfred Bauer Berlin International Film Festival, Academy Awards, and Cannes Film Festival.

 In 2014, she was awarded Best Motion Picture for Mommy at the Canadian Screen Awards.

 Career

-Grant went to McGill University in Montreal, Canada in the early 2000s, studying psychology and international development.
-She graduated in 2005, and shortly after realized her true passion of cinema.
-With Sylvain Corbeil, she founded Metafilms in Montreal in 2003.
-She is attracted to filmmakers with an individual voice whom she can support in long-term and frequent collaborations, including directors Xavier Dolan and Maxime Giroux.